EBSCO Information Services is a leader in setting ethical standards for Internet consumer health websites

 law allows, before making the required disclosure.

-EBSCO Publishing will only use the information we learn about you in the manner described in
+EBSCO Information Services will only use the information we learn about you in the manner described in

 at any time, we wish to use personal information about you in a manner drastically different than